Kayla Treanor: UWLX

 Making her debut with the Boston Storm on June 10, 2016, Treanor scored five goals, including the game-winning tally in a 17-16 final against the Baltimore Ride.
 Treanor would lead the Storm to the inaugural UWLX finals, losing in a hard-fought match to the Long Island Sound.

 Coaching career

 After graduation, Treanor was hired at Harvard by former Syracuse Orange head coach Lisa Miller as an assistant coach.

 She moved to Boston College in 2017, where she stayed until 2021.

 During her four years BC advanced to the championship game three times (2020 season was cancelled due to COVID-19), in one which they defeated the Orange for the title.
 She also mentored two Tewaaraton Award winners.

 On 23rd June 2021, Treanor was named the head coach of the Syracuse Orange women's lacrosse.
 She is the third coach in the program history, replacing Gary Gait, who was named the Syracuse Orange men's lacrosse head coach in prior month.
 At 27, she is also the youngest coach in the Atlantic Coast Conference.

+On 21st May 2025, Treanor was named the head coach of the Penn State Nittany Lions women's lacrosse team.